 EMC Technologies is a leading Australian expert in electromagnetic testing, assessment, and predictions (EMR).
 We are a NATA accredited supplier for EMR measurements, the supply of site radiation folders (SRF), absorption rates (SAR), and RF predictions relative to Occupation, Health, and Safety (OH&S) requirements.

-Contact us for expert advice applicable standards and testing requirements for the Australian and NZ markets.
+Contact us (EMC Tech) for expert advice applicable standards and testing requirements for the Australian and NZ markets.